FC Barcelona in international football: Intercontinental Cup / Club World Cup

 In 1960, UEFA and their South-American equivalent, the South American Football Confederation (CONMEBOL), created the Intercontinental Cup as a way of determining the best team in the world, by pitting the winners of the European Cup and the South American Copa Libertadores against each other.
 Barcelona have made only one appearance in the Intercontinental Cup, losing 2–1 against São Paulo in December 1992.
 In 2000, FIFA launched their international club competition called the FIFA Club World Cup, featuring teams from all of its member associations.
 In the second edition of the Club World Cup, in 2005, FIFA took over the Intercontinental Cup, subsuming it into its own competition.
 Barcelona has won the FIFA Club World Cup three times (in 2009, 2011 and 2015) and was runner-up once (in 2006).

+Head-to-head record

+Matches ended in extra time are counted as a win/loss.

+Matches ended on penalties are counted as whatever result preceded it.